roccons/hw-mathbot-botpress/readme.md

 `http://localhost:3000/s/chat`

-Say `Hi` in the chat and just follow the instructions
+Say `anything` in the chat and just follow the instructions